DominyGallo/Social-Media-Analysis-2025/README.md

 ### Theme 1 Visualizations: Post-Growth

-The first cluster of visualizations demonstrate word counts for terms associated with **post-growth discourse** [EXPLAIN?], such as "steady state” and "degrowth," and the recognition of ecological limits, “planetary boundaries.”
+The first cluster of visualizations demonstrate word counts for terms associated with **post-growth discourse**, such as "steady state” and "degrowth," and the recognition of ecological limits, “planetary boundaries.”

 #### "Steady State"
 ![Planetary Boundaries](https://github.com/user-attachments/assets/1839cf67-0b04-4e6d-915a-b1dfde501e42)